When to use C and when to use Python

 Instead, C would require you to say:

-This comes with some very obvious drawbacks:
+This comes with some drawbacks:

 1. The Python code is much slower.
 It requires tons of Python object meta-data and requires garbage collection.